muggleyoung/order-book/README.md

 }
 ```

-Things to consider later:
+To improve:
+- Unit tests could be cleaner, with less duplication
+- Add more validation of requests
+- Make ticker and side enums
+- Price should be its own object, with number and currency
+- Currency should be handled as standard ISO 4217 currency code

+Nice to think about:
 - Generate API documentation
 - Authentication and authorization
 - Rate limiting
+- Caching
 - Logging
 - Separate the DB entity from the domain model

-To improve:
-- Unit tests could be cleaner, with less duplication
-- Make ticker and side enums
-- Currency should be handled as standard ISO 4217 currency code